 The pro tip is if you plan to cut a lot of dovetails and invest in a dovetail jig for your router and dovetail jig is adjustable.

-The wedge-shaped assembly that requires only glue and no other fasteners is often a sign of quality workmanship one or more wedge shape sockets are cut into one piece of wood and two pieces of wood are joined with clamped and glue cut on the other piece of wood.
+The wedge-shaped assembly that requires only glue and no other fasteners is often a sign of quality workmanship one or more wedge-shaped sockets are cut into one piece of wood and two pieces of wood are joined with clamped and glue cut on the other piece of wood.
 Nowadays the dovetail is cut with the use of a router.

 6. Biscuit wood joint